 We conduct an ablation study that underscores the substantial impact of our proposed training strategy.
 Our results show that applying this strategy to various stereo backbones leads to significant performance improvements across all evaluated datasets.

 The results across these benchmarks for each mix configuration are shown below.
+The table below showcases the detailed mix setups for cross-domain evaluation.

 @article{guo2024stereo,